Someday You Will Repel Our Colours

-We might have just wanted to leave a mark of our life-w
+We might have just wanted to leave a mark of our life

 Link to Yukako’s favourite classic Japanese paintings which she visits before starting each new work.

-Over the last few years I have been concerned about the issue of nuclear power, and my thoughts on this have had a lasting influence on my work.
-Although I don’t want to focus exclusively on the Fukushima nuclear disaster, seeing the results of this particular accident – the repercussions of which are still felt to this day – was painful enough for me to question and rethink humanity’s ambition to control the natural world.
-My new series of paintings “We Can Be the Best Fixer”, is ironically titled; referring to our optimistic but potentially damaging wishes to modify the natural world to suit our own demands.
-I have tried to create a sense of allegory, which tells of the cognitive dissonance caused by attempting to maintain a balance between conventional morality, and our drive towards power and technological development.
+In my series of paintings “We Can Be the Best Fixer”, I have tried to create a sense of allegory, which tells of the cognitive dissonance caused by attempting to maintain a balance between conventional morality, and our drive towards power and technological development.
 As the small figure travels through the series of paintings, her various acts and poses reveal the way in which she either adopts or rejects ideologies and emotional perspectives in relation to different societal modernisations and advancements.
 As with my previous series, the titles themselves function as an integral part of each image: acting as the voice of the small figure, in order to reveal humanity’s internal struggle.

 The first part of this series – works made in 2015 – shows a story of what I call “Awkward Positivism”, generated from the often unsound arguments we make concerning the nature of our unstoppable drive towards technological development in modern life.
 I have attempted to contrast a sense of visual sentimentality with confident, self-assured sounding titles; as well as using bold colours and simple marks to imply an idea of pure spontaneity that one might associate with a child drawing.